- Public Services

 - The backflow prevention system is missing a vacuum breaker - one will be left for you to install – with instructions on completing the approval process online.

 - Corrections are needed.
-The most common correction is a backflow prevention system that must be installed to your sprinkler/lawn irrigation system, which will require a properly licensed plumbing contractor to complete and certify work.
+The most common correction is a backflow prevention system that must be installed to your sprinkler/lawn irrigation system or other devices, which will require a properly licensed plumbing contractor to complete and certify the work.

 What Can I Do Prior To The Inspection To Bring My Home Into Compliance?